This article was last updated by on

 • Ensure to keep the soils moist by misting them with a mister daily.
 But do not overwater them as they may rot with excess moisture.

-• Do not fertilize during this period as every necessary nutrient are available in the starting mix.
+• Do not fertilize during this period, as every necessary nutrient is available in the starting mix.

 Persian Shield seeds generally germinate in 2 to 3 weeks, so sit tight and carefully follow the care routine until then.